Palazzolo sull'Oglio

 Palazzolo sull'Oglio (Brescian and Bergamasque: Palasöl; locally Palahöl) is a city and comune in the Province of Brescia, in the region of Lombardy in northern Italy.
 It is located south of Lake Iseo, bordering the Province of Bergamo, and has a population of 20,208.
 It is the fifth largest city in the Province, after Brescia, Desenzano del Garda, Montichiari and Lumezzane.

 History

 The town was founded on the banks of the river Oglio.
 The first references to the name "Palazzolo" date to 830 AD.
 Palazzolo was a fundamental industrial centre of Italy at the end of the 19th century (Marzoli, Lanfranchi, Italcementi, Ferrari) and the city was known as the small Italian Manchester.
 On 24 August 1954, the town was celebrated as a city with a presidential decree.

-The Tower of the People, the symbol of the city, was built between 1813 and 1830 and today is the highest round tower in Italy, with its 85 meters and 7 meters of statue on top.
+The Tower of the People, the symbol of the city, was built between 1813 and 1830 and today is the highest round tower in Italy, 85 metres high and 7 metres of statue on top.
 The Roman bridge, in the city centre, is the oldest building of Palazzolo, dating back to the 4th century.